-- When people have access to motor vehicles, they overwhelmingly prefer driving over all other forms of transport
+- When people have access to motor vehicles, they overwhelmingly will drive as opposed to using other forms of transportation.

 - Residents who have a car and driver’s license make more trips, for longer distances, for all purposes (earning a living, social events, etc.) than residents who do not.

-- The fact that low income and race are related to similar barriers tells us that low-income residents of color experience a particular oppression that is deeper than race or low income alone.
+- The fact that low income and race are related to similar barriers tells us that low-income residents of color experience a particular oppression that is greater than race or low income alone.

-- Therefore, people of color, due to limited public transit and less access to motor vehicles, have less opportunity to make social visits, access employment, and take care of personal business than white people.
+- People of color, due to limited public transit and less access to motor vehicles, have less opportunity to make social visits, access employment, and take care of personal business than white people.